-Woolly-necked Stork so called due to their wooly white neck and are also known by alternate names like Bishop Stork or White-necked Stork.
+They are so-called/named due to their wooly white neck and are also known by alternate names like Bishop Stork or White-necked Stork.
 It is called Shwethkanta Mahabak in Sanskrit.
 Its scientific name is Ciconia episcopus, race microscelis.

 Reportedly both genders are similar in appearance & juveniles are duller lacking the iridescence.
-The species is predominantly carnivorous, its diet consisting of fish, frogs, toads, snakes, lizards, large insects, larvae, crabs, mollusks and marine invertebrates.
+The species is predominantly carnivorous, its diet consisting of fish, frogs, toads, snakes, lizards, large insects, larvae, crabs, mollusks, and marine invertebrates.

-Birding Enthusiasts – Explore Goa Hinterlands.
+Birding Enthusiasts – Explore Goa Hinterlands

 The IUCN lists them as vulnerable bird species.
 However, this widespread tropical species is found breeding from India to Indonesia to Africa.
 Declining habitat ie water bodies is attributed to the reduction in their numbers over a period of time.
 Goa has many backwater bodies and shallow marshlands that provide them an essential habitat.
-A pride for a small state, home to several birds resident and migratory.
+A matter of pride for a small state, home to several birds resident, and migratory.

 You may like to read my travel blog posts on birding & wildlife sanctuaries.

 Nice pics…love Bird spotting and this is the perfect season for that.
 Have you been to Kokrebellur near Mysore?
 The place has some amazing migratory birds

 Yes, heard of Kokrebellur, but yet to go there for birds.
 Goa gives us quite a good opportunity explore birds.

 I never though that except beaches in Goa, there is anything else to watch.
 Great job done by you sharing a blog about Woolly-necked Stork cruising, i would love to see these kind of beautiful scenery when i will visit in Goa.